Chart Color Schemes

 The labour market performance in Hayborough lags significantly behind most other regions nationally

-Hayborough has a balanced workforce with both white and blue collar jobs well represented.
+Hayborough has a balanced workforce with white and blue collar jobs well represented.
 Essential services sectors are prominent.

 Frequently Asked Questions - Employment